CrazyPython/tree-query/README.md

 I've spent some time writing doc comments inside the code.
 They provide a conceptual explanation of how the system works.
 Look for `/**` and `/++`.

+Inside the unittests, there's an example guide on using `parser.d` as a library to build a Markdown to XML converter.

 ### Notes

 A string in D is a reference to a region of immutable memory.
 It is a length and a pointer.
 For this reason, it is is very efficient to copy.